Live Earthquake Tracker

 Real-time earthquake data from the U.S. Geological Survey, refreshed every five minutes.
 Track worldwide seismic activity, explore recent events, and understand what the data means.

-In the past 24 hours the U.S. Geological Survey detected 171 earthquakes of magnitude 2.5 or greater worldwide, 6 of which reached magnitude 5.0 or higher.
-The largest event of the day was a magnitude 6.6 earthquake near southern East Pacific Rise at 10.0 km depth.
-On a weekly scale the tracker lists 313 earthquakes of magnitude 2.5 or greater over the past 7 days, topped by a magnitude 6.7 event near 49 km ESE of Ōfunato, Japan.
+In the past 24 hours the U.S. Geological Survey detected 166 earthquakes of magnitude 2.5 or greater worldwide, 8 of which reached magnitude 5.0 or higher.
+The largest event of the day was a magnitude 5.2 earthquake near 24 km SW of Balangonan, Philippines at 10.0 km depth, which drew 3 felt reports from the public.
+On a weekly scale the tracker lists 291 earthquakes of magnitude 2.5 or greater over the past 7 days, topped by a magnitude 6.2 event near 58 km W of Tobelo, Indonesia.
 For context, seismographic networks catalog roughly 20,000 earthquakes per year of magnitude 2.5 or above and about one magnitude 7 event per month on average — so the numbers above are only meaningful relative to that long-run baseline and to the specific fault systems that produced them.
-This week's activity is concentrated in Alaska (87), U.S. Virgin Islands (28), Puerto Rico (18), and , reflecting the plate-boundary geography that drives nearly all of Earth's recorded seismicity.
+This week's activity is concentrated in Alaska (76), Japan (22), Philippines (18), and , reflecting the plate-boundary geography that drives nearly all of Earth's recorded seismicity.

 Worldwide Earthquakes (Last 24 Hours)